amirhossein-ka/go-api-todolist/README.md

 ## How to run

-you can run this app using 2 methods:
+You can run this app using 2 methods:

 1. Manual
     1. clone this repo, rename `env.env` to `.env`, fill fields in `.env` file as desired